Jules Dassin: Metro-Goldwyn-Mayer and loan-out to Eagle-Lion Films (1941–1946)

 When Secrets in the Dark was first postponed in early April 1944, Dassin started acting in night plays at the Actors' Laboratory Theatre as part of the War Charities benefits.
 The first play in which he acted was Night Lodging, followed by The Lower Depths.
 In May 1944, Dassin teamed up with Arthur Lubin to set up the Soldier Shows Stock Company, a project to put on plays featuring wounded war veterans at Torney General Hospital in Palm Springs, California.

 In June 1944, Metro-Goldwyn-Mayer announced that Dassin had been assigned to direct the company's 20th Anniversary film, Some of the Best.
 The five-reel picture was to include excerpts from prior Metro-Goldwyn-Mayer films, spanning 1924–1943, along with wrap-around pieces starring Lewis Stone.
 Dassin, however, became weary of his directorial duties at Metro-Goldwyn-Mayer and asked Louis B. Mayer to be released from his exclusive contract.
-Mayer sternly refused, even after Dassin offered to sign a promissory document that he would never work for another Hollywood studio.
+Mayer sternly refused, even after Dassin offered to sign a promissory document that he would never work for a rival Hollywood studio.
 In a later interview conducted in December 1946, Dassin revealed that he was ashamed of some of the directorial duties he was forced to accept while at Metro-Goldwyn-Mayer.
 Dassin had hoped to return to work on the New York stage but instead took a thirteen-month voluntary hiatus from Metro-Goldwyn-Mayer, filling his time by reading books on the beach and working on local plays.
 On July 30, 1944, Dassin's wife Beatrice gave birth to their third child, daughter Julie.

 In November 1944, actor Ralph Bellamy approached Dassin to direct The Democrats, a play he was producing on Broadway.
-The Democrats was written by Melvin Levy and was so co-star Frances Dee.
+The Democrats was written by Melvin Levy and was to co-star Frances Dee.
 Although the production received good publicity throughout the month of November 1944, it would appear that it never came to fruition, perhaps because Dassin was unable to receive a leave of absence from Metro-Goldwyn-Mayer.

 In December 1944, Metro-Goldwyn-Mayer assigned Dassin to direct the crime-mystery film Dangerous Partners (originally announced as Paper Chase) for producer Arthur Field.
 Dassin took over the directorial duties from Fred Zinnemann (who was then suspended from Metro-Goldywn-Mayer for refusing to finish the picture), and had anticipated casting Susan Peters in the lead.
 But when Peters suffered a gun shot wound accident on January 1, 1945, Dassin pulled out of the project.
 Director Edward Cahn was ultimately hired for the job and recast the female lead role with Signe Hasso, successfully completing the picture.